byakugan-1/byakugan.io/_posts/2022-05-27-seedsigner-guide.md

 You will receive a warning about privacy implications of exporting your xpub, then you will have a chance to review the details.
 Once you select “Export Xpub” the series of animated QR codes will begin and you can hold your SeedSigner up to your PC webcam so that Sparrow Wallet can gather the details it needs to import your watch-only wallet.

+> Exporting an xpub can reveal wallet structure to external systems; consider privacy impacts.
+{: .prompt-warning }

 ![Image](/assets/img/seedsigner-tutorial-images/131.png)

 ![Image](/assets/img/seedsigner-tutorial-images/132.png)